 To set up, I covered all the tables in red and green table cloths and then put signs to label each table with what kind of books were at that table.
-This makes it easy for me to organize books when they were being turned in as well as already have the tables set up for the actual swap.
+This will make it easy for me to organize books when they are being turned in as well as already have the tables set up for the actual swap.

 You can get a copy of the signs as well as the letter, spreadsheet and receipts by clicking here or on the picture above.